openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/cpp/README.md

 ## Demo Output

-The demo uses OpenCV to display the resulting frame with estimated poses and text report of **FPS** - frames per second performance for the human pose estimation demo.
+The demo uses OpenCV to display the resulting frame with estimated poses and text report of **FPS** (frames per second) performance for the human pose estimation demo.

 ## See Also